va7deo/TerraCresta/README.md

 - Sprite / Tile offsets in Kid no Hore Hore Daisakusen (screen transitions)
 - Screen Flip implementation
 - Reverse engineer Terra Cresta and provide schematics
-- Protection Chip `nb1412m2` implementation
+- Protection IC **nb1412m2** implementation

 # PCB Check List / FPGA Features

 FPGA implementation is based on Terra Cresta and will be verified against the YM2203 PSG Type PCB with a YM3526 swap.

 The intent is for this core to be a 1:1 implementation of the Nichibutsu (Terra Cresta based) 68000 hardware.

 Reverse engineering of an authentic Terra Cresta PCB will be done by [**Darren Olafson**](https://twitter.com/Darren__O) and schematics will be included in the repository.